Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

-World AIDS Day has been designated every December 1 since 1988 as a way to draw awareness of the disease and mourn the 35 million people who have died from it.
+World AIDS Day is one of a handful of international days designated to drawing awareness to the disease and mourning the more than 35 million people who have died from it.

-The event has since shifted to focus on successes in the global fight against the disease and the importance of continuing these efforts for the 36.7 million worldwide who are living with HIV/AIDS.
+Since the 19080s, there has been a global fight against the disease and the importance of continuing these efforts for the 36.7 million worldwide who are living with HIV/AIDS.

 Yet, as recently as 2012, more than a third of Americans incorrectly believed the virus could be transmitted by sharing a drinking glass with an HIV-positive person, swimming in the same pool as someone infected or even just touching the same toilet seat.